Hair Drug Testing Popular Questions & Answers

 When compared to the more traditional forms of testing, i.e. urine testing, hair samples can detect a longer period of drug use.
 With urine, most drugs are undetectable if urinalysis is done more than 2-3 days after use, with the exception of marijuana, which may be detected for a slightly longer period of time.
 After the 2-3 day period, a urine donor will test negative and slip through the urine screening process.
 With hair samples, the only time limitation for detecting drug usage is imposed by the length of the donor’s hair.
-Each ½ inch of head hair provides a 30-day history of drug use.
+Each ½ inch of head hair provides an approximately 30-day history of drug use.
 The standard for the industry is to test 1.5 inches, which provides a 90-day history of the donor’s drug use.

-How effective is Hair Testing in detecting drug users?
+How effective is hair testing in detecting drug users?

-In side-by-side comparison studies with urinalysis, hair drug testing has uncovered significantly more drug use.
+In side-by-side comparison studies with urinalysis, hair follicle drug testing has uncovered significantly more drug use.
 In two independent studies, hair drug testing uncovered 4 to 8 times as many drug users as urinalysis for evidence of drug use.